I wanted to take a moment today to offer some more free content to help out all the creative entrepreneurs and instigators out there…

 When I got on ground, our Battalion was responsible for not only the logistics of the Brigade, but making sure those supplies got where they needed to go safely.
 This meant securing the convoys that went out every night.

-I immediately volunteered to stand up a convoy security platoon.
+I immediately volunteered to stand up and lead the convoy security platoon.

-Over a hundred missions later, a couple close calls, and getting called a “cowboy” more than once, my gun truck platoon of cooks, drivers and warehouse workers returned home without a single combat related casualty (for the record, I think this had more to do with luck / Divine Providence / the Soldiers I worked with than my own skills).
+Over a hundred missions later, and after getting called a “cowboy” more than once, my gun truck platoon of cooks, drivers and warehouse workers returned home without a single combat related casualty (for the record, I think this had more to do with luck / Divine Providence / the Soldiers I worked with than my own skills).

 The Reality behind the Stories…